schlegelp/CATMAID-to-Blender/README.md

 **CATMAID Import** and change **CATMAID Server URL** in **preferences** to your server.
 I also recommend saving your credentials for convenience:

-Public CATMAID instances (like that hosted by [VirtualFlyBrain](https://catmaid.virtualflybrain.org/)) to not require an API token or HTTP users/passwords.
+Public CATMAID instances (like the one hosted by [VirtualFlyBrain](https://catmaid.virtualflybrain.org/)) do not require an API token or HTTP users/passwords.
 If you want to connect to a private instance however, chances are you will need to add credentials.
 For Information on how to retrieve your Token look [here](http://catmaid.github.io/dev/api.html#api-token).